In this post, I will be discussing all cabin grades available onboard the Marella Discovery.

 - The bed was SO comfortable.

 - The TV played Disney films!!

-- The balcony cabins don’t have a fridge so the mini bar contents are sat on the side of the table.
-Not really a problem but I was staring at a dairy milk for two weeks without being able to eat it!!
-(I’m sure they’d take it away if I asked them
+- The balcony cabins don’t have a fridge so the mini bar contents are just sat on the side.
+Not really a problem but I was staring at a bar of dairy milk for two weeks without being able to eat it!!
+(I’m sure they’d take it away if I asked them)

-- There isn’t really much storage space in terms of drawers, only a few by the chair a little ones by the side of the mirror.
-It wasn’t a problem for me because I travel really light, I see how some other people might struggle.
+- There isn’t really much storage space in terms of drawers, only a few by the chair and a little one by the side of the mirror.
+It wasn’t a problem for me because I travel really light, but I see how some other people might struggle.

 Deluxe Balcony Cabin